The Last Oricru - Final Cut on Steam - User reviews, Price & Information

 Explore reviews from Steam users sharing their experiences and what they love about the game.

-Jan.
+Feb.
 2026

 I played through this game in full campaign co-op with a buddy of mine.
-We spent a good chunk of our first session really trying to invest in what the game had to offer, after all, there's a lot of effort that went into making this game (or any game for that matter) so why not let the game speak for itself.
+We spent a good chunk of our first session really trying to invest in what the game had to offer, after all, there's a lot of effort that went into making this game so why not let the game speak for itself.
 It's there where I realize that we've asked for too much.
 The Last Oricru is a stumbling, bumbling, prat fall of a game that feels as clumsy to play as it's main character is at navigating the world he's found himself thrust into.
 The game is a modern soulslike as far as the combat goes but whereas the souls genre has established itself with polished combat that rewards skill and thoughtful play, The Last Oricru plays like molasses was smeared on your controller and the most difficult fights you'll have are with the game itself not crashing, deleting your save data, or getting stuck in the geometry.
 The game never seems to find it's footing either, with baffling map design, and no clear sense of where the player needs to go next in order to progress along the critical path.
 There are questionable lines of dialogue, odd design choices, and long stretches of the game where you're just meaninglessly meandering between one NPC to another to satisfy the requirements of a quest chain.
 Yet. despite all this there is such a undeniable sense of joy that my friend and I found as we rounded out the nearly 8 hour campaign.
 We we cackling at the ridiculousness of the game, giggling whenever we were able to stunlock a boss, and cheering "RATVOLUTION" every time that word was uttered.
 We slammed this game down in 2 sittings, despite losses of progress due to a save bug and controller input issues because we couldn't wait to see what else this game had in store.
 I don't think there's really ever been anything close to "The Room" for video games but The Last Oricru is a damn good contender.
-There's no other video game I know out there that ...and spoilers... will have the player get to the end of the video game, sit through a slide show of what happened to each character and side character (some of which I could not have even identified interacting with), and then be treated to what I can only describe as a Source Filmmaker shit-post as a post-credits sequence.
+There's no other video game I know out there that ...and spoilers... will have the player get to the end of the video game, sit through a slide show of what happened to each character and side character (some of which I could not have even identified interacting with), and then be treated to what I can only describe as a Source Filmmaker ♥♥♥♥-post as a post-credits sequence.
 The game is astounding.
 It's pure delight if you are into this very particular brand of jank and, brother, this was like catnip for me.
 Big Ilvar for life.
 1 star.

 Expand the review

-March 2025
+Dec.
+2025

 Expand the review

-March 2025
+Nov.
+2025

 Expand the review

-March 2025
+Oct.
+2025

 Expand the review

-Feb.
+Sept.
 2025

 Expand the review